-"Think of our students as concentric circles we work most closely with our fellowship students, which is about 20 a year .
-We touch half the student population lightly through studer it clubs."
-Director r, CASE at Fuqua "I'd say that about 5-10% of our students constitute the 'core.'
-The Social Enterprise Cl ub is one of the five largest student clubs on campus."
-Director, HBS Social Ent terprise Initiative "Thirty percent of our students come to school with the purpose to explore social im pact.
-By 10 years after graduation, 30% of the class has done work in the social sector."
-Director, GSB Center for S Social Innovation "There's a dire sense of how social issues impact the economy here in South Africa so a lot of our students have some interest in the social sector."
-Directo or, Bertha Centre students interested in soc "Classroom" Activities Experiential Activities their resources on the core HARVARD BUSINESS SCHOOL Social Enterprise Initiative Second-year electives on select social impact topics Funding for independent projects Cross-registration at other Harvard schools New Venture Competition and seed funding HBS Leadership Fellows Social Enterprise Summer Fellows Student clubs "We're focused on investing deeply in our core group of students but als aim to provide a range of offerings to students at all levels of experience and interest.
+Overview of activities offered targeted at "core" students interested in social impact Many Centres spend 50%+ of their resources on the core "Classroom" Activities Experiential Activities HARVARD BUSINESS SCHOOL Social Enterprise Initiative Second-year electives on select social impact topics Funding for independent projects Cross-registration at other Harvard schools New Venture Competition and seed funding HBS Leadership Fellows Social Enterprise Summer Fellows Student clubs "We're focused on investing deeply in our core group of students but also aim to provide a range of offerings to students at all levels of experience and interest.
 Twelve percent of cases in the first-year required curriculum are social enterprise-themed."
-Director, HBS Social Enterpriss Initiativ Concentration in Social Entrepreneurship Two-year fellowships Consulting Practicums Board placements SEAD Student Internships (Africa/India) "We try to focus our resources a little more broadly.
+Director, HBS Social Enterprise Initiative DUKE THE ROLLA OF RUSINESS Concentration in Social Entrepreneurship Two-year fellowships Consulting Practicums Board placements SEAD Student Internships (Africa/India) "We try to focus our resources a little more broadly.
 We probably put in about 60% of our resources on a small group of around 50-75 students a year, and the other 40% go to the rest of the student body."
-Director, CASE at Fuqu BERTHA CENTRE Social Impact Lab coursesBertha Scholarship Student Social Venture Programme SAB Foundation Seed Fund "Up until very recently, we were very focused on our core student group, since we have 14 named scholars on full and partial scholarships.
-We're now looking to broaden our influence among the general student population with Social Innovation Lak becoming a core course on the MBA."
-Director, Bertha Centr STANFORD SOUCH • Certificate in Public Management and Social Innovation GSB Impact Fund Board placements Impact Labs Social Enterprise Program Social Innovation Study Trips Internships "Right now, only 25% of our resources are focused on advancing social entrepreneurship in our students.
+Director, CASE at Fugur B SONOLOS SONO Social Impact Lab courses Bertha Scholarship Student Social Venture Programme SAB Foundation Seed Fund "Up until very recently, we were very focused on our core student group, since we have 14 named scholars on full and partial scholarships.
+We're now looking to broaden our influence among the general student population with Social Innovation Lab becoming a core course on the MBA."
+STANFORD SEE BUSINESS SEE Certificate in Public Management and Social Innovation GSB Impact Fund Board placements Impact Labs Social Enterprise Program Social Innovation Study Trips Internships "Right now, only 25% of our resources are focused on advancing social entrepreneurship in our students.
 We want to have a larger focus beyond entrepreneurship."
-Director, GSB Center for Socia Innovatio RCALLCENTRE CORSOCIAL INTERPRENUUSHIP BUSINESS SCHOOL Elective courses taught by Skoll Centre staff and other faculty Skoll Scholarship Leading for Impact (LFI) program MBA entrepreneurship project
+Director, GSB Center for Social Innovation SPOOL CENTRE SAID FOR SOCIAL ENTREPRINCUISHIP BUSINESS SCHOOL Elective courses taught by Skoll Centre staff and other faculty Skoll Scholarship Leading for Impact (LFI) program MBA entrepreneurship project